ashfaknawshad/codefolio/README.md

 First, let's get the Python server running.

-# 1. Navigate to the backend directory
+1. Navigate to the backend directory cd backend
-cd backend

-# 2. Create and activate a Python virtual environment
-python -m venv venv
+2. Create and activate a Python virtual environment python -m venv venv
-# On Windows:
+On Windows:
 .\venv\Scripts\activate
-# On macOS/Linux:
+On macOS/Linux:
 source venv/bin/activate

-# 3. Install the required packages
-pip install -r requirements.txt
+3. Install the required packages pip install -r requirements.txt

-# 4. Start the server
+4. Start the server
-# (Run this from the project's root 'codefolio' directory)
+(Run this from the project's root 'codefolio' directory) cd .. uvicorn backend.main:app --reload
-cd ..
-uvicorn backend.main:app --reload

 The backend server will now be running at http://127.0.0.1:8000.

-2. Frontend Setup
+### 2. Frontend Setup
-Next, let's build and load the browser extension. code
+Next, let's build and load the browser extension.

-Bash
-# 1. Navigate to the extension directory in a new terminal
+1. Navigate to the extension directory in a new terminal cd extension
-cd extension

-# 2. Install npm dependencies
+2. Install npm dependencies
 npm install

-# 3. Build the extension files
+3. Build the extension files
 npm run build
 The build command will create a dist folder inside the extension directory.
 This dist folder contains the complete, ready-to-load extension.

-3. Loading the Extension in Chrome
+### 3. Loading the Extension in Chrome
 Open your Chrome browser and navigate to the extensions page by typing chrome://extensions in the address bar.
 In the top-right corner, enable the "Developer mode" toggle.
 Three new buttons will appear.
 Click on "Load unpacked".